Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 For those who signed up, Medicare mails it to you shortly after enrollment to the address Social Security has on file for you.

-Prior to use, you must sign your Medicare card.
+Prior to use, you must sign your name to your Medicare card.

 A beneficiary’s Medicare number is used to identify them for claims and billing purposes.
 Moreover, an emergency health situation can only be simplified by keeping the red, white, and blue, Medicare card within reach.